Androlax2/signifly-test-case/README.md

 ./vendor/bin/sail artisan migrate
 ```

-You can go now to [http://localhost](http://localhost) to see the application running.
+- You can go now to [http://localhost](http://localhost) to see the application running.
+- Administration URL is by default : [http://localhost/administration](http://localhost/administration)

-You have a mail server running also on [http://localhost:8025/](http://localhost:8025/).
+- You have a mail server running also on [http://localhost:8025/](http://localhost:8025/).

 # Development